facebook/react-native-website/docs/virtualview.md

 However, blocking the main thread also comes with tradeoffs.
 If an update operation, such as mounting the children of a `VirtualView`, takes too long to finish, it can now drop frames.
 Dropping more than a couple frames can lead to a worse user experience by making the app feel sluggish and non-responsive.
 Dropping too many frames may cause the operating system to display a modal indicating the app is not responsive, or it may even terminate your app!

 :::warning
-Devtools currently does not support debugging main thread renders.
-This means if you are debugging code called from `onModeChange` that is rendered on main thread, your debugger may freeze.
+DevTools currently does not support debugging JavaScript on the main thread.
+This means if you are debugging code called from `onModeChange` that is rendered on the main thread, your debugger may freeze.
 :::